JLL (formerly Jones Lang LaSalle)

 A series of case studies prepared for a coffee table-style book ahead of the International Hotel Investment Forum in Berlin.

-We wrote the copy and advised on presentation of JLL Hotels & Hospitality's in-depth report into the hotel sector.
+We wrote the copy and advised on presentation for JLL Hotels & Hospitality's flagship annual investment reports.
 Using Turtl to present the information gave us a great opportunity to bring it to life - why have lots of stuffy paragraphs of text when you can have lots of dynamic pages that you can flick through on-screen?